• Skip to primary navigation

 my prepaid envelope to the office of authentications to apostille my FBI background check

-My FBI background check with apostille was sent back to me 5 months after I submitted it.
 Unfortunately, these documents are only valid for 6 months so even though we submitted my application right away, when the Costa Rican immigration finally processed my application, it expired.
-I had to get my birth certificate and background check documents again.
+I had to get my birth certificate and background check documents again and pay everything for it once more.

 Getting the FBI Background Document in Costa Rica